kartva/keymashed/README.md

 ## Technical Details (and repository map)

 The repository consists of the following components:
 - an eBPF filter written in C that drops packets with some probability that it reads from a shared map.
-This eBPF filter is installed onto the a network interface using the `tc` utility.
+This eBPF filter is installed onto the network interface using the `tc` utility.
 - a video codec which uses a JPEG-like scheme to lossily compress blocks of frames which are then reassembled and decompressed on the receiver.
 The quality of the JPEG encoding can vary per block.
 - an RTP-like protocol for receiving packets over UDP.